cozy/cozy-stack/docs/jobs.md

 ### `@interval` syntax

-The `@interval` launcher uses the same syntax as golang's `time.ParseDuration`:
+The `@interval` launcher uses the same syntax as golang's `time.ParseDuration` (only supporting time units above seconds):

 ```
 A duration string is a possibly signed sequence of decimal numbers, each with
 optional fraction and a unit suffix, such as "300ms", "1.5h" or "2h45m".
 Valid
-time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
+time units are "s", "m", "h".
 ```

 Examples